Lineworker

 Degrees Awarded

-The most common degree types awarded to students graduating in Lineworker are 1 to 2 Year Postsecondary Certificate, Associates Degree, and 2 to 4 Year Postsecondary Certificate.
+The most common degree types awarded to students graduating in Lineworker are 1 to 2 Year Postsecondary Certificate, Certificate of at least 1 but less than 2 academic years, and Associates Degree.

 View Data